grame-cncm/faustcourse/session4/content.md

 value will be set in milliseconds.
 To convert this signal in seconds (which will be needed for the next step), we can multiply it by 0.001.
-The signal produced by this slider and converted in seconds can be used to compute the length of our delay line by  multiplying by the sampling rate.
+The signal produced by this slider and converted in seconds can be used to compute the length of our delay line by multiplying it by the sampling rate.

 We just implemented an echo effect, try to run have fun with it!
 Be careful with feedback!

-## Lesson 4: Karplus
+## Lesson 4: Karplus-Strong

 In the two previous lessons, we used the same circuit to implement a feedback comb filter and an echo effect.
 In this lesson, we're going to use this circuit